annasedlar/Story-Translate/README.md

 * Ability to upload content

-* Submit translations based on video time frames
+* Ability to submit translations based on video time frames

-* Form that saves to database
+* Form that saves translations to database

-* Display a list of videos sorted by family and categorized by completion status
+* Displaying a list of videos sorted by family and categorized by completion status